Updated July 16th, 2023.

-Second punishment: by using Acrobat, you’re NOT using Apple’s own, built-in, elegant, powerful, joy-to-use Preview app.
+Second punishment: by using Acrobat, you’re NOT using Apple’s built-in, elegant, powerful, joy-to-use Preview app.
 Which means you’re punishing yourself.
 Using the Preview app is a treat, with plenty of groovy features under the hood should you care to go deep.
-Most of the time, though, all we want to do is double-click a PDF (or a JPEG, or a PNG) and have a look at it.
+Most of the time, though, all we want to do is double-click a PDF and have a look at it.
 Acrobat and Preview can both do it, but Preview does it faster and nicer, so let’s see how we can make that happen.

 - First, find a PDF.
 Don’t open it, just find one.